dmondo/mini-event-library/README.md

 events.signal('click', earlyTime); // this click is now associated with 1 Jan 1970
 ```

-Supports slicing events by given amount of time until current time (in milliseconds),
+Supports slicing events by amount of time before current time (in milliseconds),

 ```js
 events.getCount('click') // ->4